Prokhor Chaliapin: After Fabrika Zvyozd

 After Fabrika Zvyozd, Prokhor Chaliapin's producer was Victor Drobysh.
 Parting with Drobysh in 2007 was held with mutual accusations and scandals.

 After the end of the Fabrika Zvzyod tour, Prokhor Chaliapin began to conduct an active solo tour activity, including abroad.
 In 2008, his first video for the song "Serdtse.com" was released.
 In the same year, the singer graduated from the Gnessin State Musical College.
 His diploma was dedicated to the use of Russian folk songs in the work of Feodor Chaliapin.

 In 2011, Chaliapin portrayed Boris Shtokolov in the television series Zhukov.
 In 2013, Chaliapin released his second album Legenda.
 In 2014, he starred as recurring character Lyova in the television series Kurazh.

 In 2019, Chaliapin performed at the festive concert dedicated to second anniversary of the complete destruction of chemical weapons in Russia.
 During this concert in Volgograd, Chaliapin held a short speech in which he said he wished for a peaceful world without war.
-For his performance, he earned the medal "For Coorporation in the Field of Chemical Disarmament".
+For his performance, he earned the medal "For Cooperation in the Field of Chemical Disarmament".

 In 2021, Chaliapin was a guest on a special broadcast of Hello, Andrey!, hosted by Andrey Malakhov on Russia-1, dedicated to Russian folk songs.